GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 _reader.Skip() is different then _reader.ReadAsEnumerable().Skip() as the first does not materialize to T and is faster.

-<H1 id="PlainObjects">Serialize / Deserialize plain C# objects without specific ColumnAttributes</H1>
+# Serialize / Deserialize plain C# objects without specific ColumnAttributes

 Mapping will be determined by the Header in the Csv, columns will only be mapped to corresponding property names.